-Genetic counseling takes place between the patient and her medical team.
-It helps
+Genetic counseling takes place between you and your medical team.
+It helps you to understand your risk of developing breast cancer due to a variety of factors.